 A closer look at the most debated and controversial moments involving Marsha Blackburn.

 Marsha Blackburn is an American politician and businesswoman currently serving as the senior United States Senator from Tennessee, elected in 2018.
-As a member of the Republican Party, she previously served as a state senator from 1999 to 2003.
-From 2003 to 2019, Blackburn represented Tennessee's 7th congressional district in the U.S. House of Representatives.
-During her time in the House, she was consistently rated as one of its most conservative members.
+A Republican, she previously served as a Tennessee State Senator (1999-2003) and represented Tennessee's 7th congressional district in the U.S. House of Representatives (2003-2019).
+She is known for her conservative political stance.

 In August 2019, Marsha Blackburn co-signed an amicus brief to the U.S. Supreme Court arguing that Title VII of the Civil Rights Act of 1964 does not prohibit employment discrimination based upon sexual orientation or gender identity.